MechanicalRock/kinesis-analytics/README.md

 Codepipeline performs cross account deployments.

-The account-management folder contains the cloudformation templates which creates the roles required to deploy resources to the Sandbox account.
+The account-iam-management folder contains the cloudformation templates which creates the roles required to deploy resources to the Sandbox account.

 <center><img src="KinesisAnalytics-CICD.png" /></center><br/>